Product Name:

 Antibody Cross Reactivity: No cross-reactivities detected in mouse brain, skeletal muscle, testes and thymus, except for a ~38 kDa protein in mouse skeletal muscle.
 No significant cross-reactivities detected in various human cancer cell lines, including A431, HEK-293, HeLa, HepG2, Jurkat and MCF7 cells.

-Scientific Background: MOK is a protein-serine/threonine kinase of the CMGC group and RCK family.
+Scientific Background: MOK ((MAPK/MAK/MRK-overlapping kinase; RAGE-1) is an atypical protein-serine/threonine kinase of the CMGC group and RCK family.
 Phosphorylation appears to increase its enzymatic activity.
 MOK belongs to the MAP kinase superfamily, and it may phosphorylate exogenous substrates or autophosphorylate.
-The protein may functions in regulation of cillium length and intraflagellar transport in renal epithelial cells.
+It regulates cell proliferation, differentiation, and cilia growth.
+The protein inhibits cilium length and intraflagellar transport in renal epithelial cells.
+It helps manage the balance between proliferation and differentiation in intestinal crypt cells.
+The MOK gene is expressed in various tissues, including the heart, brain, lung, kidney, and pancreas, with high activity in the intestinal tract.
+The protein may functions in regulation of cillium length and intraflagellar transport in renal epithelial cells through cAMP and mTORC1 signaling pathways.
+MOK is directly targeted and regulated by the caudal-related homeobox transcription factor 2 (CDX2).
+It is localized in the cytoplasm and nucleus, and it plays a key role in intestinal homeostasis and microglial inflammation.
+MOK controls inflammatory and type-I interferon (IFN) responses in microglia via a Brd4-dependent mechanism, indicating a role in neuroinflammation.
+MOK is associated with diseases such as Endocrine-Cerebroosteodysplasia and ALS.
 MOK may be a tumour requiring protein (TRP), since it displays extremely low rates of mutation in human cancers.
 MOK is a renal tumour antigen that is silent in most normal tissues except for retina and a number of tumour cell types.
+MOK expression is known to decrease in intestinal adenomas compared to normal tissue.
+MOK seems to play a role as an important mediator in TDP-43 aggregates exposed to microglia.
+This description may include information annotated by UniProt and/or Google AI.